 - Limited clinical information on the patients included in the study was available.

-Cardiovascular Implications of Fatal Outcomes of Patients With COVID-19 (Guo, March 2020).
+Cardiovascular Implications of Fatal Outcomes of Patients with Coronavirus Disease 2019 (COVID-19) (Guo, March 2020).

 - A retrospective single-center case series of 187 patients with COVID-19 in Wuhan, China.